It’s no secret that some of us scratch our heads over how to limit screen time. It shouldn’t be so difficult. Just turn off the TV, right?

 10. Let the kids think it’s their idea to stop using their device

 This involves a bit of parenting wizardry.
 Any child is more likely to do something if an adult isn’t forcing it upon them.
-For younger kids, you can build a car track when they aren’t looking, or stage a dinosaur attack on your child’s favorite playhouse.
+You can build a car track for younger kids when they aren’t looking, or stage a dinosaur attack on your child’s favorite playhouse.

 If your kids are older, think of their favorite activity.
 Maybe your son likes to read and can’t resist it if you leave a new book by their favorite author on the coffee table.
 Or maybe your daughter would unconsciously start playing with a strategically placed soccer ball.